Back to all guides

 11. Round or bevel the leading corners of the insert if they catch.

-12. Slide the insert in and out five times while the postcard is still loose.
+12. Slide the insert in and out while the postcard is still loose.
+Change the pull angle slightly; stop if one corner begins to catch or the backer lifts.

 13. Add one slim extra only if the pocket still feels flat.